GuacamoleResearch/managing-work/docs/4-WorkingWithProjectViews.md

 _One of the valuable components in Projects is the ability to customize how you view and interact with a group of related work.
 In this exercise we will filter, slice, and create a variety of different project views._

 ### Filter Project Data
 If you're not already there, access the project board and the default view.
+If you modified the filters for the view, click **Discard** to return to the initial settings.
 - [ ] Rename the first view as "Feature Planning".
   - Locate the tab with the default name "View 1".
   - Double-click on the **View 1** text; delete the existing name and replace it with the title `Feature Planning`.